 Can I use canned or tinned beetroot to make Beetroot and Feta Pasta?

 Canned or tinned beetroot is usually preserved in a lot of vinegar and sugar, which will change the flavour of the finished dish.
-It is technically possible, but you are better to use vacuum packed or freshly cooked beetroot instead.
+It is technically possible, but I’d recommend using vacuum packed or freshly cooked beetroot instead.

 I don’t drink alcohol, can I leave it out of this recipe?